How to Entertain for the Holidays -- When Guests Have Allergies or Asthma

 Why do only some guests feel sick when they visit?

-Would it help to board my pets?
+Would it help to board all the pets?

-It might, but even pet-free households are home to countless animal allergens.
-That’s because these invisible bits of protein are lightweight and become airborne as soon as they leave the animal’s body.
-Within minutes they can travel long distances, entering your home through open doors or windows, even heating and cooling system.
+Even pet-free households are full of these contaminants.
+That’s because they are incredibly lightweight, and become airborne as soon as they leave an animal’s body.
+Within minutes they can travel long distances, entering homes through open doors or windows, even heating and cooling system.

 Can vigorous household cleaning get rid of the allergens?